Fulbright Frequently Asked Questions

 • Official transcripts

-Depending on the type of grant and the requirements of the host country, applicants may also need to submit the following:
+Depending on the type of grant and the requirements of the host country, applicants may also need to submit additional documents, such as:

 • How do my references submit their letters or forms to SLATE?